exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 >>> Came inside the if statement x equals 5 came to this part
 ```

-Here all the statements seperated by semicolon is considered as part of single block.
+Here all the statements separated by a semicolon are considered as part of a single block.
 We can have more complicated ones like the example shown below.
+This is highly discouraging as this goes against python's strength which is readability.

 ```python
 x = 10